8th General Assembly of Newfoundland

 The members of the 8th General Assembly of Newfoundland were elected in the Newfoundland general election held in May 1861.
 The general assembly sat from 1861 to 1865.
+At this time Newfoundland was a British colony unto itself.

 Hugh Hoyles, leader of the Conservative Party, had been appointed premier and invited to form a government in March after his predecessor was dismissed by the governor.
-Hoyle's government was defeated in a non-confidence vote prompting a general election in May which Hoyles and his party won, allowing Hoyles to continue as Newfoundland's premier until March 1865, when he accepted a post on the Newfoundland Supreme Court.
-Frederick Carter succeeded Hoyles as party leader and premier.
-Carter formed a coalition government with Liberals Ambrose Shea and John Kent.
+Hoyles' government was defeated in a non-confidence vote prompting a general election in May, which Hoyles narrowly won eventually.